The following are common elements in a proposal:

 The university sets minimum compensation levels for graduate research assistants and postdoctoral scholars.
-These minimum salaries for graduate assistants and postdoctoral scholars 2014-2015 are updated annually each spring.
+These minimum salaries for graduate assistants and minimum salaries for postdoctoral scholars are updated annually each spring.

 The University, as part of its rate agreement with the Department of Health and Human Services, negotiates a fringe benefit rate for use on sponsored projects.
 Fringe Benefits are calculated on all salaries and wages excluding graduate research assistants and enrolled student workers.
 A copy of the rate agreement can be obtained from your Contracts and Grants administrator or you may view the rates online.